reevesrs24/MalWorkz/README.md

 >\- *Robert Ford*

 ## Overview
-MalWorkz is a reinforecment learning engine that attempts to bypass malware machine learning classifers by manipulating a Portable Executable (PE) file through a set of 6 distinct methods.
+MalWorkz is a reinforcement learning engine that attempts to bypass malware machine learning classifiers by manipulating a Portable Executable (PE) file through a set of 6 distinct methods.
 Works with x32 PE/.NET/.dll files and with a variety of file formats such as UPX or MSI.
 The 6 different obfuscation techniques utilized in this engine are
 1. Header Randomization
 2. Code Cave Creation
 3. AddressOfEntryPoint Section Encryption